 Assertive Behavior and How it Helps at Work

 Assertive behavior has the greatest impact on individual success and organizational performance.
 This behavior consists of self-confidence and believing in individual privileges.
 Assertive people advocate for others and create an impact.
 They communicate clearly and move projects forward.
 Employees should strive to become assertive influencers to better their own work life and the experience of those around them.

 An influence style affects people’s own feelings and thoughts; other people’s feelings, thoughts, and behaviors; and the functioning of the organization itself.
 Assertive people are more likely to achieve goals because being assertive means being more expressive and making choices with honesty and directness.
 Assertive people have more control over a situation because they have the power to choose.
 They have gained trust from others and know that their actions are valued.

 How to Improve Your Influence Style and Become More Assertive

 Influence is a learned skill and it can be improved.
 With the right training, self-discovery, and practice, people can develop their ability to be assertive.

 HRDQ’s Interpersonal Influence Inventory is designed to create an awareness of the behaviors people use when they attempt to influence others.
 It allows participants to recognize their own style of influence and work toward developing a more effective style.
 The combination self-assessment and training workshop helps people work toward becoming more effective communicators.
 Learn more about Interpersonal Influence Inventory.

-To learn more about influence, attend HRDQ’s “How Does Your Personality Style Come Across to Others?” webinar on Dec.
-17, 2018.
-Participants will learn how to identify personal influence style, four common influence styles and how each relates to one’s ability to influence others, why assertive behavior is the influence style that always yields positive results, and how some influence styles can hamper interpersonal communication.
-Click here to register.
+To learn more about influence, view HRDQ’s “How Do You Come Across to Others?” webinar.
+You will learn how to identify personal influence style, four common influence styles and how each relates to one’s ability to influence others, why assertive behavior is the influence style that always yields positive results, and how some influence styles can hamper interpersonal communication.
+Click here to watch.